-Emojis- they’re everywhere.
+Emojis – they’re everywhere.
 I would comfortably wager that over 60% of my texts and social media postings use them.
 In fact, 78% of internet-using women and 60% of internet-using men use them.
 Emojis add a certain “je ne sais quoi” to our messages.
-How could you ever post a message about your new kicks without using a ?, or eating an amazing dish at a restaurant without ?or ? … I mean, they’re both perfect fits?
+How could you ever post a message about your new kicks without using a 👟, or eating an amazing dish at a restaurant without 😍 or 🤤… I mean, they both work so well, right?

-Even more interesting, there are emojis that resonate with particular people more than others- ones that you can always count on for them to throw in regularly and really boost that personalization factor.
-For example, my staple is the flamenco dancer? (don’t judge).
-This is where Branding comes in.
+Even more interesting, there are emojis that resonate with particular people more than others.
+There are some that you can always count on to really boost the personalization factor.
+For example, my staple is the flamenco dancer 💃🏽 (don’t judge).
+This is where branding comes in.
 Sure, when making the effort to emphasize via emoji, should use the most relevant symbol.
 But what about post strictly about your brand?
 This is where you need to identify what’s sets you apart, but remain genuine and natural.

 Starbucks has obvious emojis to pick from (☕️?) and they’re active emoji users.
 But, where they’ve narrowed in on emoji for brand-use, is with their Veterans support program and other positive movements, such as their “Do Good” campaign.
 These special causes are always marked with a ?.